a-sh-dev/hyd_ruby_terminal_app/README.md

 The two main Entertainment info and options are displayed:

 - ***How about a laugh?***
-  - When chosen, a male speech/speak function can be enabled to read out the joke
-  - A (randomised) dad joke is displayed, and if it is a dad joke question, the answer is revealed after a few seconds delay
+  - A (randomised) dad joke is displayed.
+Every dad joke is a set of short two parts.
+They are displayed between an interval of  3-5 few seconds
-  - Every joke will prompt a response:
-    - 🙁  😆
   - Subsequenty, three options are available:
     - More
-    - How about an encouragement?
+    - How about an encouragement? (when it's implemented)
     - Call it a day
-- ***How about an encouragement?***
+- ***How about an encouragement?*** (not available yet – will be implemented at a later version)
-  - Generally the same as above, except a female speech/speak function can be enabled to read out the encouragement and also the exception of response prompting to every encouragement (with the smileys)
+  - Generally the same as above
   - Subsequenty, three options are available:
     - More
     - How about a laugh?
     - Call it a day

 When the user calls it a day, the last entry point is prompted to update how their feeling, after displaying *"So, user_name...
 How you doing (feeling) now?"*

 - *Alert/Concern* category:
+  - Sad
-  - Worse
+  - Stress
-- Same-same
+  - Anxious
 - *Normal* category:
+  - Bored
+  - Just OK
-  - Better
+  - Happy

-The last 5 entries of the log is displayed according to the date, day, time and their feelings before and after.
+The last 5 entries of the log is displayed according to the date and their feelings before and after.
 The user can navigate to the next screen to move on.

-If the user's current feeling is in the *alert/concern* category, a mental health facts and advice is displayed.
+If the user's current feeling is in the *alert/concern* category, a mental health advice and helpline will be displayed.

 - The information is displayed to cater for the user's initial entry: sad / stress / anxious
-- A helpline number is also displayed
+- A helpline number is also displayed subsequently

 A thank you for using the app is displayed with short copyright and credit info.
 The app will automatically exit in a few seconds.